An academic advisor works with a student.

 If you have any questions about the Readmission Process, please contact the Manhattanville Admissions Team at 914.323.5464 or admissions@mville.edu.

 Students can declare their major anytime during their first year and sophomore year, but must declare by their second semester of their sophomore year.
-Any transfer student who comes to the College with 40 or more credits must declare their major by the deadline posted on the Academic Calendar during their first semester.
-For detailed information on declaring your major/minor, and for updating your Academic Advisor information to a Faculty Advisor, click on the Undergraduate Declaration/Change of Program or Minor Form.
+Any transfer student who comes to the Manhattanville University with 40 or more credits must declare their major by the deadline posted on the Academic Calendar during their first semester.
+For detailed information on declaring your major/minor, and for updating your Academic Advisor information to a Faculty Advisor, please complete a Change of Advisor Form, which can be found on the Registrar's Office Library Forms Page.

 Divide the total grade point value by total credits.
 Do not include "W" and "P" grades (from pass/fail grading option) in the attempted credits.